Munendhira-s-n/FilmFolio/README.md

 - 🎞 Hover to reveal movie overview/description
 - 🎨 Responsive and modern UI with attractive design

-## 🚀 Live Demo
-> Coming soon or deploy using GitHub Pages / Netlify / Vercel

-## 📸 Screenshots
-> _(You can add screenshots here after deployment or from browser preview)_

 ## 📁 Project Structure
 ├── index.html # Main HTML structure
 ├── style.css # All styling using CSS